OldGinko/Qiskit-CKS-Algorithm/README.md

 The calculated eigenvalues are bugged and return undesired values.
 Needs to be solved. <br />
 Add imaginary numbers as input<br />
 Show eigenvalue in GUI for 2 x 2 matrices<br />
 As of now the GUI has to be termianted with the task manager.
-Add exit button in the future.
+Add exit button in the future. <br />
 GUI has to be run twice to display correct images.
 Make it display correct images with first run.